Brainhoole/SI507-HW6/README.md

 background-color: #b3b3b3;
 border: 3px solid #FFFFFF;
 ```
-We can change the HTML color code to change the color.
+We can change the HTML color code to change the color of the border.

 * **Edit the code so that, if you highlight `McGill University` and copy it, you see the text `O Canada` near the bottom of the page.
 Briefly explain why you made the edits that you did -- how did you know/figure out what to do?**